santod-1724862/info478_final_group5/README.md

 ## Project Description

 - Our current purpose for proposing this type of analysis on automobile related traffic incidences and the finding the main reason for its prevalence in the United States.
-Interest in the topic relates to whether the belief that young drivers are most dangerous and what factors most impact outcomes of traffic accidents.
+We will attempt to address the extent drivers are at risk of traffic related injuries based on multiple risk factors.
+Common problems such as **Alcohol Level**, **Average Temperature**, and **Time of Occurrence** will be analysed to understand the extent to which they are prevalent in affecting mortality rate.

 ## Existing Research